Affiliate Disclosure: As an Amazon Associate we earn advertising fees from qualifying purchases. learn more.

 |Blade Count||3 or 6|

-This product weighs about 15.5 pounds (7 kg), so it is a manageable size for anyone looking to start setting up a turbine at home.
-It will operate quietly and does well-converting even light winds into a real, tangible power source that you can use.
+This product weighs about 15.5 pounds (7 kg), so it is manageable for anyone looking to start setting up a turbine at home.
+It will operate quietly and well-converting even light winds into a real, tangible power source you can use.

 The design is sleek and appealing, and its price point is in the mid-range.
 Coming in at around 1000 dollars, it is an investment that should give a good, long, durable life and reliable energy output.
 MAKEMU is a recognized producer of turbines located in Italy and is a good choice for a first brand.